warmana/cloudant-docs-fork/source/includes/api/_creating_views.md

 It can be used to 'pre-process' the results before they are returned to the client.

-Views are simply Javascript functions, defined within the view field of a design document.
+Views are simply Javascript functions, defined within the `view` field of a design document.
 When you use a view,
-or more accurately when make a query using your view, the system applies the Javascript function to each and every document in the database.
+or more accurately when you perform a query using your view, the system applies the Javascript function to each and every document in the database.
 Views can be complex.
 You might choose to define a collection of Javascript functions to create the overall view required.